 New processes as a result of COVID-19:

-Always have facemask and JHU ID when entering SOE buildings.
+- Always have facemask and JHU ID when entering any JHU buildings.

-As of March 16, 2020, the SOE Student Disability Services office will be fully remote operations.
+The SOE Student Disability Services office continues to be fully remote.

 - Starting immediately, the best way to reach SDS will be by email at email@example.com or by phone at 410-516-9734 (please leave a voicemail message as staff will be checking it on the hour during business hours from 8:30 am to 5 pm, Monday through Friday).